jinaga/jinaga.js/test/specification/specification.md

 ## Existential Conditions

-An existential condition is a sub-query.
+An existential condition is an inner specification.
-It can either require that a tuple exist, or that one not exist.
+It can either require that a satisfying tuple exist, or that one not exist.
 The paths of a condition must use the label introduced by the containing match.
-They may also use additional labels of the outer query.
+They may also use additional labels of the outer specification.

 ```
 !E {